f1fty28ty/Schrodingers-Whale/schrodingers-whale-challenge/story.md

 fragmented and hidden across multiple quantum observation planes to prevent it from falling into the wrong hands.

-Your mission: Act as an external observer and reconstruct the complete quantum state of the whale through careful, non-invasive observation techniques.
+Your mission: Act as an external quantum_observer_2025 and reconstruct the complete quantum state of the whale through careful, non-invasive observation techniques.
 Each observation method collapses a different part of the wave function, revealing fragments of the truth.